mootools/mootools-core/Docs/Element/Element.Event.md

 	$('myElement').fireEvent('click', $('anElement'), 1000);  // Fires all the added 'click' events and passes the element 'anElement' after 1 sec.

-###	Note:
+###	Notes:

-This will not fire the DOM Event (this concerns all inline events ie. onmousedown="..").
+- This will not fire the DOM Event (this concerns all inline events ie. onmousedown="..").
-This method is also attached to Document and Window.
+- This method is also attached to Document and Window.

 Element Method: cloneEvents {#Element:cloneEvents}
 --------------------------------------------------